naninovel/docs/docs/api/index.md

 ## spawn

 #### Summary
 Instantiates a prefab or a [special effect](/guide/special-effects.md); when performed over an already spawned object, will update the spawn parameters instead.

 #### Remarks
-If prefab has a `UnityEngine.MonoBehaviour` component attached the root object, and the component implements  a `Naninovel.Commands.Spawn.IParameterized` interface, will pass the specified `params` values after the spawn;  if the component implements `Naninovel.Commands.Spawn.IAwaitable` interface, command execution will wait for  the async completion task returned by the implementation.
+If prefab has a `MonoBehaviour` component attached the root object, and the component implements a `IParameterized` interface, will pass the specified `params` values after the spawn; if the component implements `IAwaitable` interface, command execution will wait for the async completion task returned by the implementation.

 #### Parameters